marcoguerri/marcoguerri.github.io/_posts/2016-08-27-openembedded-devshell-notes.markdown

 summary: "devshell is a great feature implemented in Openembedded that allows to spawn a cross-compilation terminal session that replicates the build time environment used by bitbake.
-It allows to save a lot of time and headaches when packages fail to compile, even though it is not always straightforward to use.
-Here I have collected some examples of issues I have troubleshooted in the past via devshell and few examples of hurdles I came across when trying to make the most of this feature."
+It allows to save a lot of time and headaches when packages fail to compile.
+Here I have collected some notes on how devshell helped debug a failure I came across when integrating lighttpd in my Raspberry Pi layer."
 ---

 Spawning a development shell